straut12/sj4u-gh/_pages/ref/coding/python.md

 **OOP Concepts**
 Two main components of OOP are classes and objects. (sometimes can be interchanged)
 * Classes - this is the blueprint or template that defines the data(attributes) and available methods for acting on that data. (a complex user-defined data type).
-It lets you create your ownn user defined object.
+It lets you create your own user defined object.
 * Objects - these are the specific instances of the class

 **Python Structure with OOP**